amirjani/TechStack/Amazon/Amazon-S3.md

 | PutObject | Adds an object to a bucket. | ✔︎
 | RestoreObject | Restores an archived copy of an object back into Amazon S3. | ✔︎
 | UploadPart | Uploads a part in a multipart upload. | ✔︎

-## Notes
-upload and multipart upload perform the same action but there are the few advantage of multipart upload

-- You can upload parts in parallel to improve throughput.
-- Smaller part size minimizes the impact of restarting a failed upload due to a network error.
-- You can upload object parts over time.
-Once you initiate a multipart upload
-- there is no expiry; you must explicitly complete or abort the multipart upload.
-- You can upload an object as you are creating it.

-So you can decide which one you should go with according to your need , multipart is recommended when the object you are uploading is big in size .